imransal/GymBox/README.md

  - Jumbotron header too big on mobile and tablet devices.
    - Added @media only screen and (max-width: 768px) to style.css to stipulate header should be 2rem and subheader should be 1rem to keep header on one line.
  - Page content headers too big on smaller devices.
-  - @media only screen and (max-width: 768px) just like the jumbotron headings and made the page content headers to a size that looks better on smaller devices.
+    - Added @media only screen and (max-width: 768px) just like the jumbotron headings and made the page content headers to a size that looks better on smaller devices.
  - Images on facilities page scaling incorrectly on smaller devices.
     - Credit to stackoverflow, I reviewed my resume project for the grid alignment on the features section.
 I used col-12 col-md-6 col-lg-4 and the website now responds well on smaller devices now.